-Great holiday parties don’t often happen by chance; they require a certain level of commitment along with some planning.
-If you’re entertaining this holiday season, a well-stocked bar and fridge means you’re ready for anything, be it an impromptu happy hour or a visit from the in-laws.
+If you’re having a small gathering this holiday season, a well-stocked bar and fridge means you’re ready for anything, be it an impromptu happy hour or a visit from the in-laws.
 Invest or re-purpose some basic equipment, stock up on a few essentials, and you can have a spread that will impress just about anyone.
 Here are some bar basics that will keep you shaking and stirring for months to come.

 Start with the basics: